Headed to the Pinnacles in Berea, Kentucky? Check out our trail guide for East Pinnacle trail and the Eagle’s Nest and Buzzard’s Roost trail spurs.

 On our most recent trip, we intended to hike the entire Pinnacles trail loop, but the heat, humidity, and our less-than-trail-ready legs made the decision for us, and we stuck to the eastern side of the trails.
-We’ll be back to hike the West Pinnacle trail and Kelly’s Trail soon.

 This trail guide covers the trail from the main trailhead to East Pinnacle, Eagle’s Nest, and Buzzard’s Roost.

 If you follow the trail guide laid out here, you’ll be hiking approximately 4.8 miles along a moderately difficult path.